-Inadequate funding for the FDA and other government agencies could hinder their ability to hire and retain key leadership and other personnel, prevent new products and services from being developed or commercialized in a timely manner or otherwise prevent those agencies from performing normal business functions on which the operation of our business may rely, which could negatively impact our business.
+The ability of the FDA and other government agencies to review and approve new products in a timely manner could be negatively impacted by a variety of factors, including inadequate funding, which could hinder or prevent those agencies from performing normal business functions on which the operation of our business may rely, which could negatively impact our business.

 The ability of the FDA to review and approve new products can be affected by a variety of factors, including government budget and funding levels, ability to hire and retain key personnel and accept the payment of user fees, and statutory, regulatory, and policy changes.
-Average review times at the agency have fluctuated in recent years as a result.
+Average review times at the agency have fluctuated in recent years, and may continue to fluctuate.
+The FDA and other government agencies may require additional time to review applications for new products beyond the expected timelines, as was the case with ZULRESSO, or may request additional information which could require additional time to review.
 In addition, government funding of other government agencies on which our operations may rely, including those that fund research and development activities, is subject to the political process, which is inherently fluid and unpredictable.